-We were going to lose the house we wanted, no doubt, as officially it wasn’t ours yet and the vendors had every right and reason to just sell it to someone else.But I kept praying, focusing my prayers and directing them more to St Jude now as I felt our situation to be completely impossible.
-So the night we were told what the bank was demanding I went back to St Jude begging for help with our finances.
+We were going to lose the house we wanted, no doubt, as officially it wasn’t ours yet and the vendors had every right and reason to just sell it to someone else.But, I kept praying, focusing my prayers and directing them more to St Jude now as I felt our situation to be completely impossible.
+The night we were told what the bank was demanding from us, to approve the mortgage, I went back to St Jude begging for help with our finances.

-To say we were furious and frustrated is to say the least.
-By than both of us were vomiting from stress.
+To say we were furious and frustrated is, to say the least.
+By then both of us were vomiting from stress.

 I continued my prayers to St Jude.

 Just as we thought this was it and actually started looking at other houses, our broker came back and said the bank was giving us the rest of the money to cover the mortgage, plus extra for any other costs involved.
-Within days the bond for the deposit of our new home was organised and the contracts were exchanged with the bond and the house was locked in to become formally ours at settlement in three weeks!!
+Within days the bond for the deposit of our new home was organized and the contracts were exchanged with the bond and the house was locked in to become formally our home, at settlement, in three weeks!!

 The relief we felt was enormous.
-There is no doubt in my mind God had His hand on all of this as the vendors were waiting for about three months with no deposit on their home, but just our word for a guarantee.
+There is no doubt in my mind God had His hand on all of this, as the vendors were waiting for about three months, with no deposit on their home, but just our word for a guarantee.
 I think everyone felt the relief, all the solicitors involved and the agent selling the home to us.
-The vendors who was still living in the house, told the agent that he was lucky that his just so laid back!!
+The vendors who were still living in the house told the agent that he was lucky that he is just so laid back!!
 God was truly listening.
 Heaven was truly listening and looking after us all.

-Settlement was suppose to have been only three weeks from exchange of contract but yet again our mortgage broker screwed up again and it was pushed back another week.
-The night before settling Grant was on the phone to our solicitor as the bank had been calling them because once again our broker hadn’t prepared us with the correct information.
-Thus instead of settling at 11am it was pushed back until 2 pm.
+The settlement was supposed to have been only three weeks from the exchange of contract but yet again our mortgage broker screwed up and it was pushed back another week.
+The night before settling Grant was on the phone with our solicitor as the bank had been calling them because our broker hadn’t prepared us with the correct information.
+Thus instead of settling at 11 am it was pushed back until 2 pm.

-Just over a month after we had moved, we received a letter in regards to schools fees owed at the special school for autistic children, our 8 year old attends.
+Just over a month after we had moved, we received a letter in regards to schools fees owed at the special school for autistic children, our 8-year-old attends.
 We were extremely behind.
-With fees costing close to six thousand a year, we were struggling to keep up, but were doing everything in our power, to make it possible for our son to get the best help, support, therapy and education, which this school is able to give.
+With fees costing close to six thousand a year, we were struggling to keep up.
+We were doing everything in our power, to make it possible for our son to get the best help, support, therapy, and education, which this school was able to give.

 More or less the letter told us if we were unable to pay all the outstanding fees than we would have to consider pulling our son out of their school.
 After a very distressing phone call to the accounts of the school, I made some very hard decisions.
 I spoke to my eldest daughter and explained the situation to her and told her we would need to take her out of most of her dance classes.
 This absolutely broke my heart to tell her.
-Than to watch the tears roll down her face as she maturely said she understood, when I told her.
-I explained that we needed her brother to get the best shot at education, like she and her other siblings have and that her brother wouldn’t cope at all in a mainstream class.
-I think we were both in tears than, because dancing gave her confidence and she loves it so much.
-She has grown and come so far in her dancing, since she first started, as a very shy 4 year old little girl.
+Then to watch the tears roll down her face as she maturely said she understood when I told her.
+I explained that we needed her brother to get the best shot at education like she and her other siblings have and that her brother wouldn’t cope at all in a mainstream class.
+I think we were both in tears than because dancing gave her confidence and she loves it so much.
+She has grown and come so far in her dancing, since she first started, as a very shy 4-year-old little girl.

 The next morning I received a phone call from someone who knew of our situation.
 I was told that our son’s school fees would be taken care of for as long as he needed to remain at the school and the outstanding debt would also be taken care of.
 I think I went into shock.
 I was shaking in disbelief.
 The relief I felt was enormous and I was so extremely grateful, I couldn’t help but cry.

-A couple months later and the Catholic Education Office contacted me to inform me that the Catholic primary school, that’s some of my other children attend will be adding a special class for autistic children, next year!
+A couple of months later and the Catholic Education Office contacted me to inform me that the Catholic primary school, that some of my other children attend, will be adding a special class for autistic children, next year!
 They were extremely excited to tell me, knowing we had been wanting our son to experience a Catholic education and to attend school with his siblings.

 Once again St Jude has come to our rescue.
 I am overwhelmed and speechless at times when I think about all the events that have taken place and the impossible situations that St Jude managed to turn around for us.

-I give so much thanks and gratitude to St Jude and promise to honour and praise him always.
+I give so much thanks and gratitude to St Jude and promise to honor and praise him always.

 With God nothing is impossible but everything is possible.